Student Organization Reception & Employer Networking Dinner (SOREND)

 Employer Networking Dinner

-The Employer Networking Dinner is the second part of the Student Organization Reception & Employer Networking Dinner (SOREND), offering a formal setting where employers and student leaders connect over a served 3-course meal.
+The Employer Networking Dinner is the second part of the Student Organization Reception & Employer Networking Dinner (SOREND), offering a formal setting where employers and student leaders connect over a served multi-course meal.
 The evening will feature opportunities for table networking, guest speakers, and award presentations by Career Exploration and Success' Knights of the Round Table corporate partners.
 Awards include the best poster display winner from the reception, along with monetary prizes for Professional Student Leader of the Year, Professional Student Organization of the Year, and Professional Student Organization Program of the Year.

 Student Organization Awards